mastermunj/typescript-boilerplate/README.md

 * Clears git commit history making the repo as good as fresh initiated
 * Runs npm install
 * Removes `reset.sh` file for safety
-* Adds all files to repo
-* Does initial commit